VLazari/Rainy-Days---wp-REST-API/README.md

 ## Description

 Rainy Days is a school project of a fully functional and responsive on all screens, e-commerce website using REST API.
+The website was build using HTML, CSS, JavaScript, Wordpress REST API and have all the ecommerce functionality.

 ## Built With